gottacatchenall/ms_data_schema_macroecology/manuscript.md

 necessitate the collection and processing of increasing amounts of data from a variety of sources, requiring the software used to handle this data is flexible and enables for computationally intensive tasks [@Hampton2013BigDat].

-# Using `Julia` to define living data standards

 `Julia` is a programming language designed for modern scientific computing.
 In practice, `Julia` is written much like the dynamically-typed, interpreted languages currently popular (R, Python).

+We propose defining the standard within a programming language (Julia).
+There is no one correct way to represent data, the best format for data representation is context-dependent.
+We can build a standard for data that represents the same kind of information using Julia's type system.

-However, unlike these languages, Julia is designed from the beginning to promote design patterns from object-oriented languages.
+As an example, consider the increasingly ubiquitous case of attempting to associate climate data (derived from WorldClim, CHLSEA, or similar) with species occurrence data. (cite SDMLayers here). from the beginning to promote design patterns from object-oriented languages.

 Need an explanation of OOP paradigms, etc here.

-Object-oriented design patterns
-  1. overloading of functions, dispatch
-  2. types and type hierarchies

 By making type a huge part of the language you can get the speed benefits of static typed languages.

 ![todo](./figures/concept.png){#fig:concept}

 Why else is julia good?

-    idiomatic
+- idiomatic
-    high performance
+- high performance
-    built in tools for testing
+- built in tools for testing
-    built in tools for parallelization
+- built in tools for parallelization
-    built in package manager
+- built in package manager
-    shorter, more readable, more reusable code than certain competing languages
+- shorter, more readable, more reusable code than certain competing languages

 Last paragraph about the potential workings of EcoJulia.
 EcoBase is a package in EcoJulia which enables common representation of ecological data that represents the same type of information.
 This creates a living standard for ecological data embodied in the code defining data types.
 Using standardized types as a bridge between data and analysis is how we create an open standard for ecological data.
 This splits the processes of data aggregation and data analysis into discrete parts.